Teresa Lo

+Teresa Lo is an American writer and standup comedian.
 Lo has a Masters in Fine Arts in Writing for Screen and Television from the University of Southern California.
-She has a bachelor's degree in History from the University of Kansas, and KU named her a Woman of Distinction, one of the highest honors the university bestows upon female alumni or students.
+She has a bachelor's degree in history from the University of Kansas, and KU named her a Woman of Distinction, one of the highest honors the university bestows upon female alumni or students.